 This includes learning new computer systems, remembering new log-ins, door codes, doctors’ preferences and personalities, different order sets, policies and procedures, and co-workers’ names and their position on the floor.
 You realize just how lost you are when you can’t find the simple but important things like an emesis bag quick enough for your patient.

-4. Your home hospital’s way is not the only CORRECT way.
+4. Your permanent job hospital’s way is not the only CORRECT way.

 Realizing the way your home hospital does things is not the ONLY correct way to do it.
 I don’t care if you have been a nurse for 20 years!
 When in Rome, you do as the Romans and move along after 13 weeks.
 After a few weeks of being on the floor and familiar with the staff, you can make suggestions for changes.
 But they do not want a stranger coming into their home trying to change things up if it’s working for them and the patients are safe.